 New HampshireBack to map

-To get to zero by 2050, New Hampshire must cut climate pollution by
+To get to zero by 2050, New Hampshire must cut emissions by 3.7% a year

 Emissions in New Hampshire

-Million metric tons of carbon dioxide equivalent (MMTCO2e) emissions
+Million metric tons of carbon dioxide (CO2) equivalent (MTCO2e ) emissions

 Note: Grey area indicates missing data due to processing delays.